ScienceToKeepAnIon/ScienceToKeepAnIon.github.io/_posts/2021-07-21-initial-commit.md

 {% include lazyload.html image_src="/assets/Initial Commit - Hello World!/No Idea.gif" image_alt="No Idea" image_title="No Idea" %}

   When I found Jekyll, I had already wasted so much time before, that I just went ahead with it without researching anything else.
 Also, I think I found Jekyll first because it was the most popular generator among bloggers.

 {% include lazyload.html image_src="/assets/Initial Commit - Hello World!/Hugo.png" image_alt="Hugo" image_title="Hugo" %}

-Not gonna lie, now that I've discovered Hugo, I do have this itch to try and use that instead of Jekyll for this.
+Not gonna lie, now that I've discovered [Hugo](https://gohugo.io/){:target="_blank"}, I do have this itch to try and use that instead of Jekyll for this.
 Maybe I'll do that **soon**.
 Now, getting back to the topic at hand.

 ## Creation of the blog